avaframe/AvaFrame/docs/moduleCom1DFA.rst

 In the directory Inputs, the following files are required:

 * digital elevation model as .asc file
-  -> use xllcenter and yllcenter
+  -> use `ESRI grid format <https://desktop.arcgis.com/en/arcmap/10.3/manage-data/raster-and-images/esri-ascii-raster-format.htm>`_
 * release area scenario as shapefile (in Inputs/REL); multiple are possible -> the release area name should not contain an underscore, if so '_AF' is added